Advanced Passenger Train: Background

-BR research
+British Rail Research Division

 Following nationalisation of the UK's railways in 1948, British Railways, as it was then known, faced significant reductions in passenger numbers as the motor car rapidly became more popular through the 1950s and 60s.
 By 1970, passenger numbers were roughly half what they had been immediately prior to World War II.
 In an attempt to maintain a level of profitability, the government commissioned a report that resulted in the abandonment of many lines as part of the 1963 "Beeching Axe".
 In spite of this significant restructuring, the organisation was still built on lines that were pre-war, with routings dating into the 1800s.
 Maintaining the network created problems with derailments increasingly common.

-In 1962 Dr. Sydney Jones was hired away from the weapons department at R.A.E.
+In 1962, Dr. Sydney Jones was hired away from the weapons department at R.A.E.
 Farnborough with the eventual aim of having him take over as BR's research lead from Colin Ingles, who retired in 1964.
 Looking into the derailment problem, they found that much of the problem could be traced to a problem known as hunting oscillation.
 This was well known in the railway world, but tended to happen only at high speeds.
 On the BR network, especially on freight cars with worn wheels, it was being seen at speeds as low as 20 mph.
 Jones was convinced that hunting oscillation was an effect similar to the problem of aeroelastic flutter encountered in aerodynamics, and decided to hire someone from the aeronautics field to investigate it.

 In October 1962, Alan Wickens was given the position.
 Wickens was a dynamics expert who had previously worked at Armstrong Whitworth on the Sea Slug missile and then for a period at Canadair in Montreal before returning to the UK and joining the Blue Steel missile project.
 When the follow-on Blue Steel II was cancelled in favour of the US designed Skybolt, Wickens left A. V. Roe because he "saw the writing on the wall".
 He answered an ad for BR, and during the interview, he replied that he had no knowledge of, and little interest in, railway bogie design.
 It was later revealed this was the reason he was hired.